heisenware/vrpc-js/docs/api.md

 functions as provided through one or more (distributed) agents.</p>
 </dd>
 <dt><a href="#VrpcNative">VrpcNative</a></dt>
-<dd><p>Client capable of creating proxy objects and locally calling
+<dd><p>Client capable of creating proxy classes and objects to locally call
 functions as provided through native addons.</p>
 </dd>
 </dl>